Master of Midwifery

 - Overall Academic IELTS 7.5 (achieved in one test completed in the last two years), OR

-- Acceptable alternative evidence of the required IELTS (see here for NZQA proficiency table and here for list of recognised proficiency tests).
+- Acceptable alternative evidence of the required IELTS (see here for internationally recognised proficiency tests and proficiency outcomes for international students).

-For International midwifery students who are not registered in New Zealand:
+For International midwifery students who are not registered in New Zealand

 - If English is not your first language, you must provide: